David DiLeo

-David DiLeo (born February 28, 1997) is an American professional basketball player who plays for Czarni Słupsk of the Polish Basketball League.
-He played college basketball for the Central Michigan Chippewas.
+David DiLeo (born February 28, 1997) is an American professional basketball player for Le Mans of the LNB Pro A. He played college basketball for the Central Michigan Chippewas.

 High school career

 As a child, DiLeo enjoyed shooting the basketball from long range, but his parents encouraged him to develop his complete game.
 DiLeo attended Iowa City West High School.
 He helped the team win three state championships and became a starter as a junior, averaging 12.5 points per game.
 As a senior, DiLeo averaged 15.3 points and 4.5 rebounds per game while shooting 44.5 percent from 3-point range, helping the team to a 25–1 record and a third-place finish at the Class 4A state tournament.
 DiLeo was named 2015 Iowa City Press-Citizen boys' basketball player of the year.
 He also played on the tennis team and won three state titles and a doubles state title.
 After graduating from high school, DiLeo played a postgraduate year at New Hampton School in New Hampshire.